-This menu item selects the input connection that you want to adjust.
+This menu item selects the input connection for which you want to make adjustments to.
 As in the image above, changes will only be made to the source connected to RGB1.
 Once the selection has been made, all changes made using the following operating parameters will only apply to the selected input.